Come for the code, stay for the community.

 AmyJune HinelineCommunity Ambassador @ Kanopi Studios

-I have been an active participant in the Drupal community for 3 years.
-A self described "non-coder", I have been a top 20 contributor to the Drupal project two years in a row.
+AmyJune has been an active participant in the Open Source community for over 3 years.
+A self described "non-coder", she has been a top 20 contributor to the Drupal project three years in a row.
+As an open source community ambassador for Kanopi Studios, she believes in removing barriers to entry and is passionate about accessible and inclusive information for all.

-Outside of doing "the drups", I enjoy mycology, geocaching, and have a love for air-cooled volkswagens.
+Outside of doing work, she enjoys mycology, geocaching, and has a love for air-cooled Volkswagens.